TheMatjaz/matjaz.it/content/post/2014-11-14-revert-google-calendar-android-app-to-previous-version.md

 default.

 **Warning!** Your data may get deleted if you haven't done a sync with Google.
-Perform a sync first and everything should be ok.
+Perform a sync first and everything should be OK.

 **Warning 2!** The rollback goes quite back in time so every update of the Calendar app between the release of your version of Android and the last